MarcosValderrey/udaemon/README.md

 ```

 ## Example
 Inside example folder there's a heartbeat logger.

+Modify the `WorkingDirectory` parameter on the [example service definition](example/example.service) such that it points to the root of this project.

 If you want to test **udaemon** go ahead and run:

 ```console
 python udaemon.py add example.service example/example.service;